A Pupil's Learning Journey with OHS

 The OHS PD Curriculum aims to promote the following:

 ● Social skills & communication – demonstrating an increased awareness of the consequences of actions on themselves and others and acquiring a better ability to work cooperatively

 ● Managing risk & decision making – identification, assessment & management of positive & negative risk to self & others, assessing the validity & reliability of information & identifying links between values, beliefs, decisions & actions.

 ● Motivation & concentration – participating in exploratory learning and focusing on specific tasks for extended periods of time

 ● Confidence & self-esteem – having the freedom, time and space to learn, grow and demonstrate independence

-- Careers, Information, Advice & Guidance; bespoke careers programmes matched to individual pupil need & underpinned by the Gatsby Benchmarks
+- Careers, Information, Advice & Guidance; bespoke careers support matched to individual pupil need & guided by the enrolled school

 - PE & Physical Activities; recreational and core sporting activities promoting physical & mental wellbeing

 - Personal Development Skills; personalised programmes offering a supported approach to taking on new challenges

 Curriculum Implementation Across OHS